The Gryphon School: Sherborne Area Schools' Trust (SAST)

 As of 1 June 2017, the school became a founding member of the Sherborne Area Schools' Trust.
 This newly established multi-academy trust was formed to create a formal partnership between member schools: Buckland Newton CE Primary, St Andrews CE Primary (Yetminster), Sherborne Primary, Sherborne Abbey CE Primary, St Mary's CE Primary (Bradford Abbas), The Gryphon School and Thornford CE Primary.
 In 2019, King Arthur's Community School become a SAST member, becoming the second secondary school in The Trust.
-The trust is growing, with Charlton Horthorne Primary School being the latest school to join, in mid-2019.
+The trust is growing, with Charlton Horethorne Primary School being the latest school to join, in mid-2019.

 The Gryphon School is the largest member school of the Trust with 1560 in the school, and an over 3300 pupils in Trust combined, including The Gryphon School.

 Steven Hillier, the Headmaster of The Gryphon School until June 2017 was appointed Executive Head of the multi-academy trust.
 With Nicki Edwards becoming the Headmistress of The Gryphon School as of June 2017.